IssaHanou/BEP_1920_Q2/back-end/resources/room_manual.md

 ### Devices
 This will be a list of all devices in the room.
 Each device is defined as a JSON object with the following properties:

 - `id`: this is the id of a device.
-Write it in camelCase, e.g. "controlBoard".
+Write it in camelCase, e.g. "controlBoard".This id should be unique compared to other device ids and also the rule ids as well as the timer ids.
 - `description`: this is optional and can contain more information about the device.
 This can be displayed in the front-end, so should be readable and in Dutch.
 - `input`: defines type of values to be expected as input.
 The keys are component ids and values are types of input (in string format).
     Possible types are: "string", "boolean", "numeric", "array", or a custom name.